 - Arrange the coated pecan halves on the prepared baking sheet in a single layer.

-- Place the sheet of pecans into the oven and bake for 10 to 15 minutes.\
+- Place the sheet of pecans into the oven and bake until they turn golden brown about to 8 minutes.

-- Remove the baking sheet from the oven and let them sit fo about 20 minutes which will allow them to crisp up.
+- Remove the baking sheet from the oven and let them sit for about 20 minutes which will allow them to crisp up.

 - Fall Charcuterie Board from The Spiffy Cookie